Boxing Licensing Procedure

 Who can apply for a license?

 An applicant for a license must be older than 18 years across all categories.
 In case of a Boxer, the applicant must be older than 18 years but younger than 35 years in the case of first registration.
 A boxer who has not participated in a boxing contest for a continuous period of 12 months or more shall be deemed to be a first registration.

 When do applications and renewals open?

-Application for first registrations and renewals open in November and close for early approval on 28 February annually.
-BSA shall use the month of March to process all applications, facilitate approval from the Board and release the names of all approved applications before the beginning of the new financial year, i.e. 1 April.
+Application for first registrations and renewals open in November, or any other time as determined and communicated by BSA, and close on 28 February for early approval annually.
+BSA shall use the month of March to process all applications, facilitate approval from the Board and release the names of all approved applications before the beginning of the new financial year, i.e., 1 April.
 In addition to this, the month of March is used to produce identification cards for all licensees whose applications have been approved.

 What if I miss the date of 28 February?

 Should you miss the closing date of 28 February you may still submit your application up until 31 March, however, your application will only be tabled for Board approval in the board meeting scheduled for late April of the new financial year.
 The implication thereof is that individuals who missed the early approval closing date will not be eligible to participate in any boxing activities till after the approval in April.
 You are therefore encouraged to submit your applications before the early approval closing date.

 Specific Board approval and approval announcement dates shall be published annually in November when the licensing period opens.